openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 their feature set in a consistent and predictable way).
 The SFC OVS driver and agent are smart enough to only apply SFC Proxies to the hops that require so.

+The MPLS correlation is only recommended when using SFC-proxied Port Pair Groups.
+In order to use NSH, the Port Chain correlation must be set to ``nsh`` (to clarify, SFC Proxies can also be used with NSH Port Chains, as long as the Port Pairs have no correlation set):

+``chain_parameters: {correlation: 'nsh'}``

 To create a Service Graph, first create the set of Port Chains that will compose the Service Graph.
 Then, create the Service Graph itself by referencing the Port Chains needed as a dictionary of source to (list of) destination